EKGF/terraform-aws-ekg/README.md

-# Terraform AWS Neptune RDF Load
+# Terraform module AWS EKG

+This Terraform module is a core part of running an Enterprise Knowledge Graph (EKG) architecture on AWS.

+## RDF Load

-Load RDF files (.nt or .ttl files only for now) from a given S3 bucket into AWS Neptune.
+Loads RDF files (.nt or .ttl files only for now) from a given S3 bucket into AWS Neptune.

 This Terraform module uses an AWS Step Function to orchestrate the loading of a given RDF file into Neptune.
 Any RDF file (.nt or .ttl) that is uploaded to the given S3 bucket will be trigger an SNS event picked up